crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-technologies/README.md

 ## Learning objectives <a href="#learning-objectives" id="learning-objectives"></a>

-- Become familiar with the core features and primary use cases of major open source penetration testing technologies
+- Become familiar with core features and primary use cases of major open source penetration testing technologies

-- Differentiate between the functionalities of key tools, such as network mapping (Nmap) versus in-depth vulnerability assessment (OpenVAS), to apply the right tool for each phase of a penetration test.
+- Differentiate between the functionalities of key tools, such as network mapping (Nmap) and vulnerability scanning (OpenVAS)
 - Understand how these technologies integrate to form a comprehensive penetration testing kill chain

-This section discusses major open source penetration testing technologies, specifically, Nmap, OpenVAS, tcpdump, Metasploit, and Burp Suite/OWASP ZAP.
+This section provides a comprehensive overview of the major open source technologies that form the backbone of modern penetration testing.
+We explore the core features and practical applications of essential tools, including Nmap for network discovery, OpenVAS for vulnerability scanning, tcpdump for traffic analysis, Metasploit for exploitation, and Burp Suite/OWASP ZAP for web application security.
+Understanding the distinct role of each tool as well as how tools complement each other is fundamental to executing a systematic and effective security assessment.

 ## Topics covered in this section <a href="#topics-covered-in-this-section" id="topics-covered-in-this-section"></a>